adechassey/SiPy_BLE_texting/README.md

 ### Twilio
 1. Sign up for free __[here](https://www.twilio.com/try-twilio)__
-2. Add new numbers in the "Verified Caller IDs" (phone numbers of the contacts you wish to send messages)
+2. Add new numbers in the "Verified Caller IDs" section (phone numbers of the contacts you wish to send messages)

 <p align="center">
     <img src="img/newNumber.png">